prudent-rs/prudent/README.md

 This is special only to `0.*` - it is **not** possible to have a wildcard matching various **major** versions `1.0` or higher.

-## Procedural macros with side effects
+## Not supported: Procedural macros with side effects
 Several `prudent` macros duplicate their expression "parameter".
 In the generated Rust code the parameter expression is evaluated only once, but it's present in the code twice - once in an inactive `if false {...}` branch for verification, and once in the following active `else {...}` branch.

 That is OK with macros by example (defined with `macro_rules!`), and OK with any well-behaving